HMRC Crypto Nudge Letter: What to Do Next

 The investigation lookback periods are also tiered: 4 years for innocent errors, 6 years for careless errors, and up to 20 years for deliberate non-disclosure.
 With CARF data flowing from 2027, HMRC will have the evidence to pursue cases going back years.

-What to do in 60 days
+What to do before the deadline in your letter

 - Calculate your gains correctly.
 HMRC requires Section 104 pooling with same-day and 30-day bed-and-breakfast matching rules.
 A simple "bought at X, sold at Y" calculation is not sufficient.
 See our 2025/26 self-assessment filing guide → (or our complete 2024/25 guide for the now-closed year).